ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/smac/configuring-smac-hybrid.md

 | `int` | 4       |

 Description
 :   Number of goal heading bins to skip during the coarse search phase of analytic expansion goal-finding.
 When a goal is found, a fine search is performed to determine the exact path during full-resolution.
-This parameter is only used when the goal heading mode is set to “ALL_DIRECTION” and It helps to reduce search time of analytic expansions.
+This parameter is only used when the goal heading mode is set to "ALL_DIRECTION" and It helps to reduce search time of analytic expansions.

 ### **`allow_parameter_qos_overrides`**